 Disinfect bedroom surfaces

-Using Clorox® Disinfecting Wipes, clean any hard surfaces that may have been touched, including mirrors, drawers, bed frames and end tables.
+Using Clorox® Disinfecting Wipes, wipe down any hard surfaces that may have been touched, including mirrors, drawers, bed frames and end tables.

 Fabrics and upholstered furniture

 Some items can be trickier to clean, including upholstered furniture.
-Now you can sanitize your sofa and other hard-to-clean fabrics with Clorox® Fabric Sanitizer Aerosol.
-Just spray, wait for 30 seconds, and you’re good to go.
+Now you can sanitize your sofa and other hard-to-clean fabrics with Clorox® Disinfecting Mist.
+Just spray, leave the surface visibly wet for 5 minutes and let air dry.

 Don’t forget the car